 Panasonic GM1 versus Panasonic GX85

 The Panasonic Lumix DMC-GM1 and the Panasonic Lumix DMC-GX85 (labelled Panasonic GX80 in some countries) are two digital cameras that were officially introduced, respectively, in October 2013 and April 2016.
 Both the GM1 and the GX85 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 15.8 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Panasonic GM1 and the Panasonic GX85.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GM1 – represents the basis or 100 percent across all the size and weight measures).